baonq-me/render-cer-ttdh/README.md

 This program generates PDF files by combining data from a CSV file and an SVG design file.

+Tested on Macbook Pro M1 running macOS Big Sur 11.6 show that the program can render 4800 PDF files in approximately 16 minutes with 100% CPU load (25% CPU time is wasted for system, 100% fan speed, max temp is 82oC at normal room condition).
+Memory consumption is quite low and not noticeable.

 ## 1. Input data

 Firstly, look at `input` folder.
 There are two sample files: